SignalK/specification/gitbook-docs/access_requests.md

 }
 ```

-WHen a device gets a denied response, it should refrain from sending furthing access frequests until the device is reset, rebooted or the user takes some action.
+When a device gets a denied response, it should refrain from sending further access requests until the device is reset, rebooted or the user takes some action.

 ### Response to an Approved Request